9 Types of Owls in Massachusetts

 The Barn Owl (Tyto Alba) is next on our list of types of owls in Massachusetts.

-Because it prefers to reside in abandoned barns and other structures in rural areas, the barn owl earned its name.
+The barn owl earned its name because it prefers to live in abandoned barns and other structures in rural areas.

 They also build their nests in tree cavities.
 They search for prey by soaring over open spaces and listening.
 They have great hearing, as you can imagine.